-Today, everyone has a presence on social media, either for work, entertainment, or personal brand building.
-But how many of us are actually leveraging social media features aptly?
+Today, almost everyone has a presence on social media—whether for work, entertainment, or personal brand building.
+But how many of us are truly leveraging social media effectively?
+Many invest time, money, and effort into growing their profiles, but are we measuring the right social media KPIs to determine if those efforts are delivering the desired results?

 If the answer is negative, you need to focus on social media's right Key Performance Indicators (KPIs).
 Don’t worry, it is not very complex but rather quantifiable data that provides an insightful approach to build your presence effectively.